 Why we made it?

-CamoEvo was created as a platform for showcasing the interactions between habitat structure, evolution and camouflage for people at home, school and university.
-We wanted CamoEvo to be as accessible as possible, output meaningful data and be easily edited for camouflage research.
+CamoEvo was created as a platform for showcasing the interactions between habitat structure, evolution, and camouflage for people at home, school, and university.
+We wanted CamoEvo to be as accessible as possible, output meaningful data, and be easily edited for camouflage research.

 What does it feature?

-This toolbox consists of three distinct components. i) a customisable decimal-based GA designed for evolving populations of computer-generated images, dubbed ImageGA; ii) a decimal-gene determined pattern generation systems for animals and eggs, and iii) a user-friendly visual search-based psychophysics experiment that uses ImageGA to optimise patterns for camouflage against assigned backgrounds, though it can also be used for conspicuousness.
+This toolbox consists of three distinct components. i) a customizable decimal-based GA designed for evolving populations of computer-generated images, dubbed ImageGA; ii) a decimal-gene determined pattern generation systems for animals and eggs, and iii) a user-friendly visual search-based psychophysics experiment that uses ImageGA to optimise patterns for camouflage against assigned backgrounds, though it can also be used for conspicuousness.